Skip to main content

 True to the format of a symposium, we seek to engage the leadership education community in dialogue and exploration of a new topic each year.
 Curriculum is re-designed for each Symposium to center the featured topic while making space for participant input and program evolution and adjustment in real-time.
 Learning from the Symposium experience also helps guide conversations and initiatives hosted and supported by NCLP throughout the entire calendar year.
 Recent Symposium topics include:

-• Disruption by Design: Co-creating our approach to leadership education
+• Disruption by design for leadership education

+In 2022, NCLP and the Symposium community committed to continual exploration, learning, and growth to advance liberatory pedagogy and practice in leadership education.
 Liberation is about expanding beyond the limits of socialized thought and behavior that perpetuate oppressive systems and inequity (Freire, 1970).
 Liberatory learning inspires us to think critically, freeing the mind and raising consciousness, and taking action to advance social change and transformation (hooks, 1994; Sayles-hannon, 2007).
+This work is ongoing for ourselves as individuals and for our institutions.
+As such, Symposia themes center liberation in leadership learning and development.

-We will begin this year’s experience by reconnecting with the notion of liberation, who we are in the work toward liberation, and how it connects to leadership learning and development.
+We will begin this year’s Symposium by reconnecting with the notion of liberation; what is liberation, who we are in the work toward liberation, and how does liberation connect to leadership learning and development?
 We will then dive more deeply into the question, “How do we do this?” or, ways to incorporate liberatory practice into our work as leadership educators.
-Symposium 2023 invites us to consider the philosophy and practice of co-construction as a valuable tool in design, teaching, and facilitating, including:
+Symposium 2025 invites us to consider the role of leadership education in creating, reclaiming, and reimagining community, particularly when communities are being displaced and dismantled.
+This includes:

-• Challenging dominant narratives to critically examine messages of what leadership is and who it is for in leadership education
+• Challenging dominant narratives in leadership education to critically examine messages of what leadership is and who it is for

 SCHOLARS-IN-RESIDENCE